lightkurve/lksearch/README.md

 Citing
 ------

-If you find *newlk_seach* useful in your research, please cite it and give us a GitHub star!
+If you find *TSSC* useful in your research, please cite it and give us a GitHub star!
 Please read the citation instructions at [TBD](https://heasarc.gsfc.nasa.gov/docs/tess/)